 Carsten Wittmoser has performed at the Festivals of Bayreuth, Luzern, the Gergiev Festival in Rotterdam, the Bard Summercape in New York, Taiwan and Singapore.
 The bass-baritone has sung in some of the most important concert halls, such as the Musikverein in Vienna, The Sao Paulo Concert Hall, the Herkulessaal in Munich, the Brucknerhaus in Linz, the KKL in Luzern and the Carnegie Hall in New York.
 Mr. Wittmoser has worked with Christian Thielemann, Valery Gergiev, Mariss Jansons, Michael Boder, Simone Young, Ton Koopman, Pinchas Steinberg, Paavo Järvi, Semyon Bychkov, Sebastian Weigle, Dennis Russel Davies and James Levine.

-Mr. Witmoser's repertoire includes bass and bass-baritone roles, such as Landgraf in Tannhäuser, Rocco and Pizarro in Fidelio, Escamillo in Carmen, Scarpia in Tosca, Germont in La Traviata and the title role in Der Fliegender Holländer.
+Mr. Wittmoser´s repertoire includes bass and bass-baritone roles, such as Rocco and Pizarro in Fidelio, Don Basilio in Il barbiere di Seviglia, Escamillo in Carmen, Scarpia in Tosca, the Villains in Tales of Hoffmann and the title role in Der fliegende Holländer.
 Carsten Wittmoser recently had his Debut at the Metropolitan Opera singing Kurwenal in Tristan and Isolde under the baton of Sir Simon Rattle.

 Carsten Wittmoser, a tall, striking looking bass-baritone, fit the role of Jupiter, the god of Lotharios, to a tee.
 His burnished and virile voice had the tinge of arrogance and egotism that suited the role.